pmatisic/stem2024/README.md

 # Security Measures
 In the development of our frontend and backend systems, we have adhered strictly to industry-standard best practices to ensure the highest levels of security and resilience against various types of cyber threats.

+# Organization
+We used github issues to document tasks and progress on our work